U.S. Suspends Most Security Assistance To Pakistan

 Pakistan, which serves as a key transport route for supplies to U.S. forces in Afghanistan, denies harboring terrorists.
 Officials say the country has made enormous sacrifices to support the U.S. war on terror.

-"We have contributed and sacrificed the most in fighting international terrorism and carried out the largest counter terrorism operation anywhere in the world," Pakistan's U.N.
+"We have contributed and sacrificed the most in fighting international terrorism and carried out the largest counterterrorism operation anywhere in the world," Pakistan's U.N.
 Ambassador Maleeha Lodhi said Wednesday.
 "We can review our cooperation if it is not appreciated."

-"You carried out 57,800 attacks on Afghanistan from our bases, your forces were supplied arms and explosives through our soil, thousands of our civilians and soldiers became victims of the war initiated by you," Pakistan's Foreign Minister Khawaja Asif tweeted in Urdu Wednesday morning.
+"You carried out 57,800 attacks on Afghanistan from our bases, your forces were supplied arms and explosives through our soil, thousands of our civilians and soldiers became victims of the war initiated by you," Pakistan's Foreign Minister Khawaja Asif tweeted in Urdu on Wednesday morning.

-Meanwhile, the State Department Thursday also placed Pakistan on a "Special Watch List for severe violations of religious freedom," Nauert said in a statement.
+Meanwhile, the State Department on Thursday also placed Pakistan on a "special watch list for severe violations of religious freedom," Nauert said in a statement.
 Conditions for the country's religious minorities, including Hindus, Christians and Ahmadis, are widely considered poor.